MedRep: Medical Concept Representation for General Electronic Health Record Foundation Models: Methods

-Each patient trajectory contains integer sequences of medical concepts, age indices, visit indices, record indices, and domain indices, which are sorted in order of time.
+\paragraph{Trajectory construction} Each patient trajectory contains integer sequences of medical concept indices, age indices, visit indices, record indices, and domain indices, which are sorted in order of time.
 Each medical concept and age index refer to the corresponding concept and age.
-Every visit possesses its index and the record index increments by 1 each day for each visit.
-Thus, for each patient, the visit index starts with 1, and for every visit, the record index starts with 1.
-The domain index (ranging from 0 to 4) is assigned to every concept according to its domain (special token, condition, drug, measurement, and procedure).
-For each concept, the embeddings for indices of the concept itself, age, visit, and record are summed and fed into the baseline models.
-The embedding of domain is used only in BEHRT-DE.
-The maximum length of trajectory is set to 2048.
-Every trajectory starts with the [CLS] token, and is divided with the [SEP] token for every visit.
-All trajectories are padded by the [PAD] token with the maximum length of 2048.
+Each visit is assigned a unique visit index starting from 1 for each patient, and within each visit, the record index increments by 1 for each day, also starting from 1.
+The record index serves to encode temporal information for long visits.
+For CDM-BERT, domain index (ranging from 0 to 4) is assigned to every concept according to its domain (special token, condition, drug, measurement, and procedure).
+The embeddings of the concept itself, age, visit, record, and domain (for CDM-BERT) are summed and fed into the following layers.
+The maximum trajectory length was set to 2048.
+Every trajectory starts with the [CLS] token, and the [SEP] token was not used.
+Trajectories were padded by the [PAD] token with the maximum length.